TomMicha/azuredeploy-templates/vm-within-vnet/readme.md

 !!this should deploy VMs with network secuirty group, inside vnet, storage account (regular)

 current resources:
-NSG (attached to subnet1 and vnet)
+NSG (existing attached to subnet1 and vnet)
 VNET ( already created )
-storage account
+storage account (create additional for work group) Public IPs
-Public IPs
+Network Interface (attached to VMs in specified subnet) Data Science image VMs - will be accessible via bastion from other script

-Network Interface
+# instructions

-# Instructions
+see sh file
-refactor resourceId pulling from each template vs maybe remove vnet rules in storage
+can deploy to dev and prod per paramaters file.
+Change parameters to target locators and resources

 # REMOVE NETWORK SECURITY RULES ACLS
 resourceId(parameters('existingNetworkRG'),'Microsoft.Network/virtualNetworks/',